EliLillyCo/pytest-wdl/README.md

     * Inputs dict: Values for the workflow inputs.
     * Expected output values dict: Optionally specify an expected value for each output.
 For file outputs, the expected value can be specified as above (i.e. a URL, path, or contents).
 Any outputs that are not specified are ignored.

 There are also fixtures for specifying required inputs to the two main fixtures.
-These fixtures have sensible defaults, but can be overridden either by redefining them in the test module, or by using the `pytest.mark.param.parametrize` decoration on eacy test function/method.
+These fixtures have sensible defaults, but can be overridden either by redefining them in the test module, or by using the `pytest.mark.parametrize` decoration on eacy test function/method.

 * project_root: The root directory of the project.
 All relative paths are relative to this directory.
 * test_data_file: Path to the JSON file that defines the test data files.
 Defaults to `tests/test_data.json`.